danny-avila/LibreChat/docs/features/plugins/google_search.md

-﻿# AI-Assisted Google Search
+﻿# Google Search Plugin
-This bot supports searching google for answers to your questions with assistance from GPT!
+Through the plugins endpoint, you can use google search for answers to your questions with assistance from GPT!
 To get started, you need to get a Google Custom Search API key, and a Google Custom Search Engine ID.
 You can then define these as follows in your `.env` file:
 ```env
 GOOGLE_API_KEY="...."
 GOOGLE_CSE_ID="...."